ralphchen/vpc/intl.en-US/User Guide/Routing.md

     -   **VPN Gateway**: Route the traffic destined for the specified IP address range to the selected VPN Gateway.

-    -   **Secondary ENI**：Route the traffic destined for the specified IP address range to the selected secondary ENI.
+    -   **Secondary ENI**: Route the traffic destined for the specified IP address range to the selected secondary ENI.

     -   **Router Interface \(To VPC\)**: Route the traffic destined for the specified IP address range to the selected VPC.